1981 NBA Finals: Boston Celtics

 This was the Celtics' first appearance in The Finals since their 1976 championship winning team against the Phoenix Suns.
 The Celtics were not quite the same team as five years before, as they added the likes of Larry Bird, Robert Parish, and Kevin McHale, a trio that would come to be known as "The Big Three."
 M. L. Carr, Cedric Maxwell, and Nate Archibald were also capable players off the bench, and key cogs in Boston's balanced offensive attack.
 However, the Celtics lost future Hall of Famers Dave Cowens and JoJo White to retirement.
 Still, the Celtics, led by Bird, won 62 games and managed to squeak past Philadelphia for the league's best record due to tiebreakers.

 The Celtics's playoff run started with a first-round bye, straight into the conference semifinals.
 Despite the layoff, the Celtics easily swept the Artis Gilmore-led Chicago Bulls, and then faced the defending Eastern Conference champion Philadelphia 76ers for the right to advance to The Finals.
 After a hard-fought and physical series, the Celtics eventually came back from a three-games-to-one deficit to defeat the Sixers, repeating a feat they accomplished in 1968.
 Five of the games in the series ended with the winning team on top by two points or less, including a 91-90 nail-biter in Game 7.

 Both teams had met in the playoffs the year earlier, when the Rockets were in their final season in the Eastern Conference.
-The 1980 Eastern Conference Semifinal matchup had a slightly different Celtics team, with Hall of Fame center Dave Cowens still playing for the team, as well not featuring perennial stars Kevin McHale and Robert Parish, both of whom would not arrive in Boston until the 1981 season.
+The 1980 Eastern Conference semifinal matchup had a slightly different Celtics team, with Hall of Fame center Dave Cowens still playing for the team, as well not featuring perennial stars Kevin McHale and Robert Parish, both of whom would not arrive in Boston until the 1981 season.
 Rick Barry for Houston was also in the final season of his career in 1980.
-The Celtics blew out the Rockets in four-game sweep, by a total of 74 points in the 1980 Eastern Conference Semis.
+The Celtics blew out the Rockets in a four-game sweep, by a total of 74 points in the 1980 Eastern Conference semis.